MagnusErler/zigbee_button/README.md

 ##### Write flash

 Please note that the actual firmware starts from address 0x8000.
-To write new firmware execute `python TlsrPgm.py -w -t 1 -a 20 -s -p/dev/ttyUSB0 we 0x8000 TuyaLight.bin` You should get output
+To write new firmware execute `python TlsrPgm.py -w -t 1 -a 20 -s -p/dev/ttyUSB0 we 0x8000 tuyaSwitch-1button.bin` You should get output